 The efficiency gains compound when you look at unit economics.
 Because AI agents do not require onboarding, coaching, or ramp time, the cost to generate a single qualified lead drops precipitously.

-That is an ~85% reduction in acquisition costs. [*] For a RevOps leader, this means you can either drastically reduce your Customer Acquisition Cost (CAC) or reinvest those savings to aggressively expand your reach for the same budget.
+This represents an ~85% reduction in acquisition costs. [*] For RevOps leaders, this means you can reduce CAC or reinvest those savings to expand reach without increasing budget.

 Faster time-to-value